MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploying-the-vmware-vsphere-integration-pack.md

 # Deploy the VMware vSphere integration pack

-Deploying the VMware vSphere integration pack is essential for streamlining the management of VMware vSphere environments within System Center - Orchestrator.
-It enables seamless integration, allowing for efficient orchestration of tasks and processes across VMware vSphere servers.
+The VMware vSphere Integration Pack for System Center - Orchestrator enables seamless integration, allowing for efficient orchestration of tasks and processes across VMware vSphere servers.
+This article provides important information about downloading and deploying the VMware vSphere integration pack for System Center - Orchestrator.

 ## System requirements